gerbless/react-tutorial/README.md

 }
 ```

-Finally, our code will look like this
+Finally, our complete example for the code is going to be similar to this

 ```javascript
 import React from 'react';